 Both the substance P and CGRP are released by the meningeal activity of receptors, which would cause the release of mast cells which would be important in the second phase of the phenomenon, as it related to the presence of pain.
 Histamine causes a direct vasodilation of the harsh and active meningeal inputs without the liberation of CGRP, having an increase in cerebral blood flow.

-Histamine, hypothalamus, migraine and other vascular headaches
+Histamine, hypothalamus, migraine and headaches

 It is estimated that the neurons with ability to synthesize histamine are approximately 64,000 and are in the rear-basal areas of the hypothalamus and in the tubero-mamilar cores.